Initialization, Finalization, and Threads

 Part of the Stable ABI.

 This function works like Py_Initialize() if initsigs is 1.
-If initsigs is 0, it skips initialization registration of signal handlers, which might be useful when Python is embedded.
+If initsigs is 0, it skips initialization registration of signal handlers, which may be useful when CPython is embedded as part of a larger application.

-Use the Py_InitializeFromConfig() function to customize the Python Initialization Configuration.
+Use Py_InitializeFromConfig() to customize the Python Initialization Configuration.

 int Py_IsInitialized()